ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 'Estimate's are metric curves derived based on the CP models.

-![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit_Stress.jpg)
+![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit_Estimates.jpg)

-As parameter you need to choose the metric for which the Stress shall be calculated and the `Stress Type` which shall be calculated for the selected metric.
+As parameter you need to choose the CP model to use and the data series to estimate on that model.
+Since not all models support all data series, depending on the selected model, some data series cannot be selected.

 For the further settings see: [Curve Settings] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_ChartTypes_Trends#curve-settings)